MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 -	The PowerShell for Power Platform Administrators module is the recommended PowerShell module for interacting with admin capabilities.
 Learn more at [Get started with PowerShell for Power Platform Administrators](powershell-getting-started.md).

 ## Pre-migration process
 Complete the following procedures for Power Automate, Power Apps, Copilot Studio, Power Pages, and Dynamics 365 for Marketing before the migration.
-You also must generate a mapping file.
+You also must create a user mapping file.

 ### Power Automate